What are ulcers?

 Ulcers that do not heal with treatment may indicate a resistant form of H. pylori or the presence of other factors interfering with the healing process like smoking, alcohol or NSAID use.
 Rare causes of ulcers include extreme overproduction of stomach acid (Zollinger-Ellison syndrome), stomach cancer, or Crohn's disease.

-What therapies does Dr. Weil recommend for ulcers?
+What therapies does Dr. Weil recommend for peptic ulcers?

-- Dietary changes: As a general guideline, follow the anti-inflammatory diet.
+- Peptic ulcer dietary changes: As a general guideline, follow the anti-inflammatory diet.
 Specifically:

 - Avoid all coffee and other sources of caffeine, including decaffeinated coffee, as well as alcohol and tobacco.